-The biggest new job on social media platforms right now is the INFLUENCER JOB.
-You do not need a degree, the only skill you need is to know how to be controversial and have a good number of followings.
+The most important new job on social media platforms right now is the INFLUENCER JOB.
+You do not need a degree; the only skill you need is to know how to be controversial and have a good number of followings.
 Virtually everyone wants to become a social media influencer, easy money, huh?
 You’d better brace yourself up and understand that we all can’t be influencers.
 Some are made for this job while others aren’t.
 Don’t force yourself into a world you can not fit in.
-There are other ways to make money online and it doesn’t have to do with forcing a crazy lifestyle on yourself.
+There are other ways to make money online, and it doesn’t have to do with pushing a crazy lifestyle on yourself.

 Avoid Motivational Speakers on Social Media

 While I’m not stopping anyone from listening to or following motivational speakers, we have to be careful of who we follow and what we pay heed to.
-Personally, I hate motivational speakers.
-They seem to be everywhere, talking about a life they never lived and cajoling people to do things they don’t do.
-It’s a trend now to talk people into not doing something they love, so they can be successful.
-In fact, they seem to be creating more problems than life solutions.
+I hate motivational speakers.
+They seem to be everywhere, talking about a life they never lived and urging people to do things they don’t do.
+It’s a trend now to talk people into not doing something they love so that they can be successful.
+They seem to be creating more problems than life solutions.

 Don’t Live a Lie

 If you must survive outside of social media, DO NOT LIVE A LIE.
 It kills no one but you.
 If social media makes you want to live above your usual self, avoid and live the best life you can afford.
 Start small and grow gradually if you own a business.
 Faking it does hurt in the long run.